Data and Resources

 Appendices and Supplemental Material:

 Miller, I.M., Morgan, H., Mauger, G., Newton, T., Weldon, R., Schmidt, D., Welch, M., Grossman, E. 2018.
 Projected Sea Level Rise for Washington State – A 2018 Assessment.
-A collaboration of Washington Sea Grant, University of Washington Climate Impacts Group, Oregon State University, University of Washington, and US Geological Survey.
-Prepared for the Washington Coastal Resilience Project.
+A collaboration of Washington Sea Grant, University of Washington Climate Impacts Group, University of Oregon, University of Washington, and US Geological Survey.
+Prepared for the Washington Coastal Resilience Project. updated 07/2019

 Please contact Ian Miller of Washington Sea Grant (email@example.com) or Harriet Morgan of the University of Washington Climate Impacts Group (firstname.lastname@example.org) with any questions about this project.